With exams looming, these activities and techniques can help history teachers ensure their students are geared up and ready to perform under pressure.

-HistoryHomework.com has been designed to help you raise standards in your GCSE classes, dramatically cut your workload and provide you with crucial information about your individual students’s progress.
-Much thought and planning has gone into creating an assessment for learning tool that works for the GCSE history teacher.
+HistoryHomework.com has been designed to help you raise standards in your GCSE classes, dramatically cut your workload and provide you with crucial information about your individual students’ progress.
+Much thought and planning have gone into creating an assessment for learning tool that works for the GCSE history teacher.
 Unlike some[…]

 www.historyhomework.com is live and ready for you to access.
 You can use it to help your students revise all of the content and many of the skills required for the most popular Edexcel 9-1 GCSE courses.
 AQA will be launching in September.
 To find out which topics are covered[…]

 Bookmarks.
 By the end of your GCSE course it is helpful that your students know exactly what is required of them when it comes to answering different question types.
 As you may know, teaching students just to pass the test is not why we entered the teaching profession.
 We want[…]